“It’s basically my dream countertop material. I love it so much I put it in my kitchen too. ”- Sarah Gibson, Room for Tuesday

 Simply apply the wax by rubbing it into the stone with a dry towel, or even your hands, and instantly see the difference between the treated and untreated look of the Alberene soapstone.

 Before soapstone is treated with wax, it has a soft grey appearance.
-The wax will turn it a rich black, like Sarah's countertops.
+The wax will turn it a rich black, like Sarah's soapstone countertops.
+The same goes for soapstone sinks, read all about their appeal and different styles here.

 It's as simple as soap and water.